-Players gather around the world to put their skills to the test in thrilling tournaments for life changing amounts of money, and this summer the whole world will be watching as Esports takes to the stage at this year’s Commonwealth Games.
+Players gather around the world to test their skills against each other in thrilling tournaments for life changing amounts of money, and this summer the whole world will be watching as esports takes to the stage at this year’s Commonwealth Games in Birmingham.

-The inaugural pilot scheme serves as arguably the grandest platform for competitive gaming following data that suggests that 32% of 16-24 year olds are more likely to watch an Esports tournament, compared to 31% who would prefer to watch traditional sports tournaments.
+The inaugural championship will serve as arguably the grandest platform for competitive gaming.
+The Commonwealth Games have clearly recognised the potential esports holds and its appeal to younger audiences.
+Data suggests that 32% of 16-24 year olds are more likely to watch an esports tournament, compared to 31% who would prefer to watch traditional sports tournaments.

-The foundation of Esports meteoric rise in popularity is closely associated with the popular streaming platform, Twitch, but its roots go back decades.
+Esports’ meteoric rise in popularity is closely associated with the popular streaming platform Twitch but its roots go back decades.

 In 1972, Stanford University held the first ever video game competition.
 Five students competed against each other in Space Wars, the first commercially available arcade game which paved the way for Space Invaders.